maxfortun/camel-toys/README.md

                    -> Task 3
 Response <- Service
 ```
-The problem with this is that tasks happen sequentially one after another and take time of all tasks (Time of Task 1 + Time of Task 2 + Time of Task 3).
+The problem with this is approach is that tasks happen sequentially, one after another, and take time of all the tasks combined.
+(Time of Task 1 + Time of Task 2 + Time of Task 3)

-The efficient way to code it so that tasks all happen at the same time.
-Then the time the request takes is the time of a single longest running task.
+The efficient way to code it is so that tasks all happen at the same time and when done get aggregated.
+With this approach the time the request takes is the time of a single longest running task.
 The way to achieve it:
 ```
 Request -> Service
                    -> Publish to Task start topic
                    <- Subscribe to Task done topic
 Response <- Service
 ```
-Have multiple subscribers to start topics to do multiple tasks at once, pipe them to aggregator, send aggregated response to response topic.
+Have multiple task specific subscribers to the start topic to do multiple tasks at once, pipe their output to an aggregator, send aggregated response to response topic.
+Send back the response.
+Save time.

 This is a generic reference implementation on how to achieve it.